 If the operator's blood alcohol content is above the legal limit, violators are subject to fines and may go to jail.
-Violators may also lose automobile driving privileges.

 Product Misuse

 Misuse of the product or use of it in a manner for which it was never intended can create dangerous situations.
 The boat operator and passengers are responsible for using the product safely and as intended.
 The driver must operate the boat in a manner that ensures the safety of all passengers.
 If you or your passengers are unsure about the proper use of the product, unsure about performing certain boating maneuvers or are unsure about a particular water activity, refer to this manual or contact a knowledgeable source, such as your local dealer, the US Coast Guard, or your local boating authority.